CaptainSapphire/PH-s-Blog/_posts/2024-11-10-Replit-has-self-destructed.md

 ## The start of the story
 Amjad Masad, a seven year old, had a love for for programming.
 Despite facing a range of academic odds, Masad graudated from high school and majored in Computer Science at PSUT.
 After working at Yahoo and [Codecademy](https://www.codecademy.com/about), Masad moved to starting up a platform of his own.
-Hence, Replit was born.
+Hence, Replit was born. <br><br>
 ![Masad's picture of himself](https://amasad.me/public/images/pic.jpeg)<br><br>
-*Masad, the CEO and founder of Replit.*<br><br>
+*Masad, the CEO and founder of Replit.*
 <br><br>
 Last year, I took AP Computer Science Principles, and Replit was mixed in the course.
 We were taught, for a year, that Replit was an IDE to build and test your code.
 If you search "What is Replit" on DuckDuckGo, it is defined as an IDE - or as they put it, " an American start-up and an online integrated development environment."
 In fact, there are hundreds of videos on YouTube calling Replit an IDE.